ArchRPG/ArchRPGDrops/README.md

 * Random Items Drops.

 # Description:
-When Player Die The Player Will Drops GoldenApples And ExpBottles.
+When Player Die The Player Will Drops GoldenApples.